htcf/docs/docs/storage/index.md

 ### HDS

 Home Directory Storage (HDS) can be used to store scripts, development tools, etc.  Home directories are located in `/home/<WUSTLKEY_ID>` and are available on all nodes.
+Home directory space is limited to 20GB.

 HDS is kept on fault-tolerant storage and frequent snapshops are taken to prevent accidental data loss.
 Copies of the latest daily snapshots are kept offsite for disaster recovery purposes.